-In 2019, the Board of Directors updated the Statement of Investment Policy with support from PFM Financial Management to add appropriate investment options for the management of Active Recharge Transfer Project capital funds.
+In 2019, the Board of Directors updated the Statement of Investment Policy with support from PFM Financial Management to add appropriate investment options for the management of PERC capital funds.
 The Statement of Investment Policy assures safety, liquidity, and yield, and conforms to state law, District ordinances, and prudent money management principles.
-District funds are invested in the State Treasurer's Local Agency Investment Fund, the CalTrust Joint Powers Authority, California Asset Management

-Program, various certificates of deposit, and a California Credit Union Mutual Fund.
+District funds are invested in the CalTrust Joint Powers Authority, California Asset Management Program, various certificates of deposit, U.S. Treasuries, and U.S. Agency Securities.
 The Board receives quarterly reports on all investment balances and returns.